Simpson1999/Main-Portfolio/README.md

 3. Bike Project Dashboard.
 Excel

-- Cleaned dataset from a bike shop , created dashboard to visualize data
+- Cleaned dataset from a bike shop's sales, and created a dashboard to visualize that data